Sarah T. – Portrait of a Teenage Alcoholic

 Sarah T. – Portrait of a Teenage Alcoholic is a 1975 American psychological drama television film directed by Richard Donner and written by Richard and Esther Shapiro.
-The film stars Linda Blair as the title character.
-It also stars Larry Hagman, Verna Bloom, and William Daniels.
+The film stars Linda Blair as the title character Sarah Travis.
+It also stars Mark Hamill, Larry Hagman, Verna Bloom, and William Daniels.

 Plot

 Sarah Travis is a 15-year-old girl dealing with feelings of isolation and inadequacy.
 Her parents are divorced and she has minimal contact with her unemployed, alcoholic father, Jerry.
-Sarah lives with her mother JoAnne, and stepfather Matt, neither of whom notice how lonely Sarah is.
+Sarah lives with her mother Jean Hodges, and stepfather Matt, neither of whom notice how lonely Sarah is.
 She feels overshadowed by her sister, Nancy, and wishes to live with her father.

 Sarah begins drinking alcohol at her mother's party after becoming uncomfortable with personal questions from the guests.
 She soon associates happiness with drinking and surprises herself by singing, which everyone at the party appreciates.
-When Sarah becomes inebriated at the party, her parents wrongly blame her teenage friend, Ken.
-JoAnne is more concerned with what others think than the welfare of her daughter.
+When Sarah becomes inebriated at the party, her parents wrongly blame her teenage friend, Ken Newkirk.
+Jean is more concerned with what others think than the welfare of her daughter.

 Ken invites Sarah to join him riding his horse Daisy, and Sarah becomes more popular at school.
 However, her home life continues to be confusing and erratic.
-JoAnne decides to fire their housekeeper Margaret for raiding the liquor cabinet, but it was actually Sarah who was watering down the scotch after taking illicit drinks.
+Jean decides to fire their housekeeper Margaret for raiding the liquor cabinet, but it was actually Sarah who was watering down the scotch after taking illicit drinks.

 Sarah starts drinking at school, misses classes and forges notes from her mother.
-The school counselor tells JoAnne that something is wrong in Sarah's life.
+The school counselor tells Jean that something is wrong in Sarah's life.
 The counselor characterizes Sarah as a student with a high I.Q. who once took a diligent approach to her schoolwork.
-JoAnne resents the counselor's interventions and feels that she is being targeted because of the divorce.
+Jean resents the counselor's intervention and feels that she is being targeted because of the divorce.